caiolul/flask-api/README.md

-# flask-project-bd2
+# flask-api
-Simple crud for discipline database 2
+api using flask